rempsyc/lavaanExtra/paper/paper.md

 predicted by our independent variables, `grade` (the students' grade) and `ageyr` (the students' age, in years).

-With the `lavaanExtra` syntax, when defining our lists of components, we can think of the `=` sign as "predicted by", a bit like `~` for regression.
+With the {lavaanExtra} syntax, when defining our lists of components, we can think of the `=` sign as "predicted by", a bit like `~` for regression.
 There is an exception to this for the `indirect` object, which also allows specifying our variables directly instead.
 When such